 OPTIONEE: CRITEO

+Ву:

-Signature Ву:
+Signature

+Title:

-Print Name Title:
+Print Name

 Residence Address

-Please note that because we are a French company, the full text of the Amended and Restated 2015 Time-Based Free Share Plan included in this Appendix B has been translated from French.
+Please note that because we are a French company, the full text of the plan has been translated from French.
 In the case of any discrepancy between this version and the French version, the French version will prevail.

-AMENDED AND RESTATED 2015 TIME-BASED FREE SHARE PLAN RESTRICTED STOCK UNITS
+CRITEO AMENDED AND RESTATED 2015 TIME-BASED RESTRICTED STOCK UNITS PLAN

-Adopted by the Board of Directors on April 4, 2018
+Adopted by the Board of Directors on April 23, 2020